primev/mev-commit-docs/newdocs/learn/mev-commit-chain/README.md

 ## **Ether Bridging and Security**

 Native ether on the mev-commit chain maintains a 1:1 peg with ether on L1.
-That is, the only way to mint ether on the mev-commit chain is to lock equivalent ether in the hyperlane bridge contract on L1.
+That is, the only way to mint ether on the mev-commit chain is to lock equivalent ether in the gateway bridge contract on L1.
 In the other direction, ether can be burned on the mev-commit chain to unlock equivalent ether from the L1 contract.

 Ether that is used as gas on the mev-commit chain will accumulate in a Primev owned treasury account on L1.